China, India drive Asia to defy COVID-19-induced investment slump | DW | 21.06.2021

 The region was an exception in a year that saw foreign investments crash to greater depths than after the 2009 global financial crisis.
 The steep fall could have painful implications for Africa's industrialization bid.

-Foreign direct investment inflows to Asia rose 4% to $535 billion (€449 billion), defying the COVID-19 pandemic as foreign investors continued to bet on the region's biggest markets, China and India, the World Investment Report 2021 by United Nations Conference on Trade and Development showed.
+Foreign direct investment inflows to Asia rose 4% to $535 billion (€449 billion) last year, defying the COVID-19 pandemic as foreign investors continued to bet on the region's biggest markets, China and India, the World Investment Report 2021 by United Nations Conference on Trade and Development showed.

 The rise contrasted with a steep fall in global flows of foreign direct investment (FDI), which fell by 35% to $1 trillion, hurt by a pandemic-induced recession — the worst since World War II.
 The slump meant that global investment flows last year were almost one-fifth below the 2009 trough after the global financial crisis.